-9. Are student laptop computers subject to school "snooping"; what if they bring their laptop in for repairs and "objectionable data" is detected?
+9. Are student devices subject to school "snooping"; what if they bring their device in for repairs and

+"objectionable data" is detected?

 Yes.
-Inappropriate material on laptop should be reported to the classroom teacher, Principal, or help desk immediately upon identification.
+Inappropriate material on the device should be reported to the classroom teacher, Principal, or help desk immediately upon identification.
 Students who have "objectionable data" on their laptop, but have failed or chosen not to report it, will be referred to the Principal's Office.

-10. If the accessories to my laptop are lost or stolen, how much will it cost to replace them?
+10. If the accessories to my device are lost or stolen, how much will it cost to replace them?

-In the event that laptop accessories are stolen, you should report the lost items to the Technology Help Desk or principal's office.
+In the event that accessories are stolen, you should report the lost items to the Library Help Desk or principal's office.
 The cost to replace specific accessories is listed below:

-a) AC adapter & power cord: \$40.00
+a) AC adapter & power cord: \$9.00